vgorbic1/Tutorials/JavaScript/Vue/animation/transition.md

 ## Transition
-You can animate any (but only one) element of the DOM that is inside `transition` tags:
+You can animate any (but only one) element of the DOM that is inside `transition` tags.
+You van use both `v-if` or `v-show` directives.

 ### Fade Effect
 Use transition property with `.fade-` CSS class: